Kiran7007/Interview-Preparation/docs/android.md

 - `layout-h600dp` checks the current available height.
 - Prefer `sw` for layouts that should work across orientation changes.

-Interview Answer:
-> Use `sw` for stable device-size layouts, and `w` or `h` for the current available dimension.
 ---
 ## What are the major differences between `ListView` and `RecyclerView`?
 - `RecyclerView` uses a `ViewHolder` by design and supports layout managers.
 - It gives better control over animations, item decoration, and list types.
 - `ListView` is simpler but is a legacy choice for most new screens.

-Interview Answer:
-> `RecyclerView` is more flexible and efficient for modern, changing lists.
 ---
 ## How do `Handler`, `Looper`, `MessageQueue`, and `HandlerThread` work together?
 - A `Looper` reads work from a `MessageQueue`.